Surgical Residency Program

 Video: Graduate Medical Education at Mass General

-In this video, residents, fellows and program leaders at Mass General—including John Mullen, MD, director of the Surgical Residency Program—discuss learning experiences and training programs offered at the hospital.
+In this video, residents, fellows and program leaders at Mass General—including John Mullen, MD, previous director of the Surgical Residency Program—discuss learning experiences and training programs offered at the hospital.

 Access to Clinical Excellence

 The principal goal of the program is clinical excellence.
 We believe that exposure to a large, diverse patient population and a broad experience in complex open and minimally invasive surgeries are essential elements in the training of outstanding surgeons.
-Thus, the vast majority of our surgical training occurs at Mass General, consistently ranked as a top hospital in the nation by U.S. News & World Report.
+Thus, the vast majority of our surgical training occurs at Mass General, consistently recognized as a top hospital in the nation by U.S. News & World Report.

 Mass General provides approximately 10,000 surgical admissions and 20,000 operative procedures each year.
 This abundance of clinical material enables the surgical trainee to gain early experience in the operating room and to quickly develop independent responsibility in the perioperative care of a wide variety of complicated surgical patients.
 Graduating residents routinely perform between 1,000 and 1,200 major operations upon completion of the residency.
 The vast majority of residents go on to subspecialty fellowship training at the program of their choice, followed by careers in academic surgery.
 Recent graduates have matched in fellowships at Boston Children's Hospital, Memorial Sloan-Kettering Cancer Center, University of Texas MD Anderson Cancer Center, University of California, San Francisco (Transplant Surgery), and New York-Presbyterian Columbia University Medical Center (Cardiac and Vascular Surgery) as well as various Mass General fellowship programs.